wohaco/despace/venus_origins_explorer.md

    1. A radar called Venus Interferometric Synthetic Aperture Radar (VISAR) would generate high-resolution imaging of the surface at 15 m to 30 m resolution, and search for minute changes in surface elevations to look for evidence of current volcanic or tectonic activity by performing repeat-passes during 3 years ([EVN‑022](venus.md), [EVN‑029](venus.md), [EVN‑076](venus.md)).
    1. The Venus Emissivity Mapper (VEM) would employ a spectrometer using five near-infrared wavelengths where the atmosphere is transparent to map the chemical composition at the surface, and thus determine whether tesserae regions formed in the presence of water ([EVN‑026](venus.md)).
 Measurements in additional bands would study cloud structure and cloud displacement (indicating winds) ([EVN‑011](venus.md)), and would search for water vapor in the lowermost atmosphere.
-   1. The orbiter's radio signal in the Ka-band would provide the gravity field resolution needed to estimate global elastic thickness, and map the gravity field at high resolution to study the interior structure of the planet ([EVN‑020](venus.md), [EVN‑089](venus.md)).
+   1. The orbiter’s radio signal in the Ka-band would provide the gravity field resolution needed to estimate global elastic thickness, and map the gravity field at high resolution to study the interior structure of the planet ([EVN‑020](venus.md), [EVN‑089](venus.md)).